Here’s Why Your Teeth Hurt When You Run

 Bruxism

 It sounds worse than it actually is!
 Bruxism is the unconscious habit of grinding or gritting the teeth, and many people do it when they’re stressed or working hard.
 Do you grit or clench your teeth when you run up a hill?
 What about when you’re pushing for the finish line in that half marathon?
-If you do, odds are that the sensation you’re feeling in your teeth is because of this.
+If you do, the odds are that the sensation you’re feeling in your teeth is because of this.

 When you run—and often when you walk—your feet are hammering on the ground.
 Each step can send reverberations up to the tippy top of your body, and if your teeth are locked together, they’ll feel it too.